curlsloth/NYU-HPC-4-newbies/README.md

 matlab -nodisplay -r "your_matlab_function(input_X, $SLURM_ARRAY_TASK_ID); exit;"
 ```

-Note that executing MATLAB script will always return "COMPLETED, ExitCode [0]", no matter whether it crushed or not!
-Therefore, make sure that you check the slurm output files.
+Note that executing a MATLAB script will always return "COMPLETED, ExitCode [0]", regardless of whether it crashed or not.
+Therefore, make sure to check the SLURM output files for accurate status.

 ### How to request GPU? ###